noejon/devto/TIL/gitmirror.md

 ```
 ! [remote rejected] refs/pull/1/head -> refs/pull/1/head (deny updating a hidden ref)
 ```
-This is likely because a [pull request was opened](https://stackoverflow.com/a/34266401) at the previous repository.
+This is likely because a [pull request was opened](https://stackoverflow.com/a/34266401) in the previous repository.

 That's all folks, I hope this helps.